Houses for Sale Parksville & Real Estate

 Four different Provincial Parks surround Parksville.
 British Columbia’s busiest Provincial Park Rathtrevor Beach Provincial Park is in the heart of Parksville and is an excellent place to camp or spend the day sunbathing and picnicking on the beach.
 Other Provincial Parks include Englishman River Falls, which consists of a breathtaking gorge and the starting base of the Hammerfest mountain bike trail network.

 With the iconic Mount Arrowsmith setting the distant backdrop for Parksville, the town is part of the Oceanside community.
-This vibrant community spans as far south of Nanoose Bay, west to Coombs and Hilliers, and north to Deep Bay.
+This vibrant community spans as far south of Nanoose Bay, west to Coombs, Errington and Hilliers, and north to Deep Bay.
 Parksville’s harbour is home to the ferry that takes residents to the homesteading Northern Gulf Island of Lasqueti.

 Parksville boasts a Mediterranean climate with dry, warm summers and mild, wet winters.
 This climate is perfect for enjoying the surrounding beaches year-round, from sunbathing and playing in the sand in the summer or bundling up for a blustery walk in the winter.
 Parksville is an inland coastal town on the east coast of Vancouver Island and lies along the Georgia Strait.
 The protected waters of the Georgia Strait make for mild sea temperatures rising to 20°C in the summer in the shallow areas along the beaches.